fbpx

 Curves VS Levels In Photoshop

 Curves and Levels can be used to adjust an image’s overall exposure or contrast.
-However, while Curves allow you to add and move points along a graph, Levels only enable you to move three points – lights, darks, and midpoints – along a horizontal line.
+While Curves allow you to add and move points along a graph, Levels only enable you to move three points – lights, darks, and midpoints – along a horizontal line.

 Working with Levels will still allow you to lighten or darken the entire image, and you can also adjust the black or white points to create more contrast.
 But you won’t be able to further change the relationship between the tones in the image.

 With Curves, you have nearly total control over a photo’s exposure and contrast (as well as color grading).
+You can make much more subtle adjustments.
 And because the graph in the background of the curve shows the histogram, you can constantly monitor the balance of tones in your image.

 To learn more about how Curves fits into your entire photo editing process, see my 10-Step guide to photo editing in Photoshop here.